StatsRhian/talks/presentation-ideas.md

 - [ ] Reproducible research
 - [ ] 🌩️ OWN your code  Why/Why/How of CODEOWNERS
 - [ ] 🌩️ Google docs for formative assessment (with {googledrive} and {rmarkdown}
+- [ ] Using {bookdown} for client communication Clarity over Availability

 ## Maths & Stats